How To Stop Sibling Bullying In Your Household

 If you notice unusually aggressive behavior happening between two of your children, do not just assume it is sibling rivalry, especially if it has been persistent.

 Even if they have not occurred over a period of time, hitting, name-calling, and other related physical and verbal behaviors should never be tolerated, and you will need to make that clear in order to prevent future conflicts.

 If verbal warnings were not enough during your initial interventions, disciplining the bully may be necessary, and they should be held responsible for their actions.

-You will need to use your best judgment on how to discipline a household bully, but grounding them or taking away his or her privileges are a couple of common, but effective ways to do this.
+You will need to use your best judgment on how to discipline a household bully, but grounding them or taking away their privileges are a couple of common, but effective ways to do this.
 Importantly, the bully sibling should also apologize to the victim.

 Use Extra Supervision

-Bullying is rarely ever a one-time thing, and in siblings, it is more likely to happen over and over than not because they are living under the same roof; therefore, the potential to engage in bullying is higher than peers from school.
+Bullying is rarely ever a one-time thing, and in siblings, it is more likely to happen over and over because they are living under the same roof.

 Even if you've already addressed bad behavior and used discipline, you will still need to keep an eye out for new situations that can possibly arise.
 Bullying can happen again, and it is up to you to catch it if it happens to come up.